arachne-framework/architecture/adr-013-error-reporting.md

 ## Decision

-We will seperate the problems of creating rich exceptions, and catching them and displaying them to the user.
+We will separate the problems of creating rich exceptions, and catching them and displaying them to the user.

 ### Creating Errors